Best Rivers and Lochs for Fishing in Scotland

 They tend to be more of a problem on the west coast of the Scottish Highlands.
 On a still, damp overcast day they thrive and feed.
 The bite is not too bad, a wee nip and most people are not irritated by the bites, anti histamines can help.

-In 18 years of running guided fishing trips throughout Scotland, with thousands of clients, we’ve only had a few days where midges were a problem.
+Lastly, in 18 years of running guided fishing trips throughout Scotland, with thousands of clients, we’ve only had a few days where midges were a problem.
 So in summary, the biggest fly problem you will encounter, is which one to tie on your line!